Logo

 Herbie Hancock later toured with the band, and released a concert DVD with a different lineup, which included the "Rockit" music video.

-Also in 2001 Herbie Hancock partnered with Brecker and Roy Hargrove to record a live concert album saluting Davis and John Coltrane, entitled Directions in Music: Live at Massey Hall, recorded live in Toronto.
+Also in 2001 Herbie Hancock partnered with Brecker and Roy Hargrove to record a live concert album saluting Davis and John Coltrane, Directions in Music: Live at Massey Hall, recorded live in Toronto.

-Also in 2005, Herbie Hancock toured Europe with a new quartet that included Beninese guitarist Lionel Loueke, and explored textures ranging from ambient to straight jazz to African music.
+Also in 2005, Herbie Hancock toured Europe with a new quartet that included Beninese guitarist Lionel Loueke and explored textures ranging from ambient to straight jazz to African music.

-On June 14,2008, Herbie Hancock performed with others at Rhythm on the Vine at the South Coast Winery in Temecula, California, for Shriners Hospitals for Children.
+On June 14,2008, Herbie Hancock performed with others at Rhythm on the Vine at the South Coast Winery in Temecula, California for Shriners Hospitals for Children.

 On January 18,2009, Herbie Hancock performed at the We Are One concert, marking the start of inaugural celebrations for American President Barack Obama.